hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

  	+
  	address-family ipv6 +

 finds all IPv6 globally enabled bgp devices.
-If for example we find out our IPv6 routing is slow, we can find out where bgp isn't configured for IPv6.
+If for example we find out our IPv6 is propgating correctly, we can find out where bgp isn't configured for IPv6.